 How long does paroxetine take to work?

 It takes 3-4 hours to take effect.
-Make sure to take it in the required amount of time before having sex to enjoy prolonged time before ejaculation.
+Make sure to take it in the required amount of time before having sex to enjoy a prolonged time before ejaculation.
 Obviously this requires some foreplanning, though it’s still beneficial if you take it without having sex – it can improve your mood and energy levels.

 Can you take paroxetine with ED products?